mikelevins/bard/0.4/README.md

     ["Hello" nothing]

 ### Lists
-Bard lists are instances of the class `<list>`.
+Bard lists are instances of the class `List`.
 Classes in Bard are abstract types; a list value might be represented by any of several different concrete structures.
 Lists in Bard are not necessarily made up of chained `cons` structures.

-Once consequence of this design is that the class `<list>` includes many kinds of sequential types, including vectors and strings.
+Once consequence of this design is that the class `List` includes many kinds of sequential types, including vectors and strings.

     ()
     (1)